shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/setting-python-3-desktop.md

 # Set Python 2 as the default Python version in {% include product %} Desktop

-**Important:** **This topic is only valid when using {% include product %} Desktop version 1.7.3**—these steps are no longer needed when using newer versions of {% include product %} Desktop.
+{% include info title="Important" content="**This topic is only valid when using {% include product %} Desktop version 1.7.3**—these steps are no longer needed when using newer versions of {% include product %} Desktop.
 Python 2 was removed January 26, 2023 with the release of {% include product %} Desktop 1.8.0 due to security reasons.
-[Learn more here](https://community.shotgridsoftware.com/t/important-notice-upcoming-removal-of-python-2-7-and-3-7-interpreter-in-shotgrid-desktop/15166).
+[Learn more here](https://community.shotgridsoftware.com/t/important-notice-upcoming-removal-of-python-2-7-and-3-7-interpreter-in-shotgrid-desktop/15166)." %}

 - [Windows](#windows)
 - [MacOS](#macos)